Poojavpatel/Tech-stack/Javascript/README.md

 ### Understanding how asynchronus calls work
 * The browser has 4 main compoments - **Call Stack, Web APIs, Callback Queue, Event loop**
 * Code lines get added to the **call stack** as they appear
+* All browsers have a set of built-in Web APIs to support complex operations, and to help accessing data.
+    For example, the Geolocation API can return the coordinates of where the browser is located
 * Asynchronous types (like setTimeout, fetch, await), gets poped of the stack and is moved on to the **Web APIs**
 * The asynchronous code runs and once it finishes running, it is passed to the **Call back Queue**
 * **The Event loop** takes the first item from the Call back Queue, and pushes it up to the call stack **only if it is EMPTY**